-Τ Stage Procedure Stage 1 As an initial step in the resolution process, students should meet with the First step in individual staff member, faculty member, or site supervisor of concern within grievances and/or their program/department.
-If efforts to communicate directly with the interpersonal individual(s) do not resolve the issue, or the student is uncomfortable conflict approaching the individual(s), students also have access to other intermediate options.
+Stage Procedure Stage 1 First step in grievances and/or interpersonal conflict As an initial step in the resolution process, students should meet with the individual staff member, faculty member, or site supervisor of concern within their program/department.
+If efforts to communicate directly with the individual(s) do not resolve the issue, or the student is uncomfortable approaching the individual(s), students also have access to other intermediate options.
 The grievance or conflict should be resolved as soon as possible.
 Individuals are encouraged to use conflict management resources found on the MySEHD Page.
 You may also contact your departmental Ombuds to assist.
-Stage 2 When conflict/situations remain unresolved, students may seek guidance from Unresolved Stage 1 their advisor/chair, or the faculty member who coordinates the academic grievance or conflict program.
-Depending on the situation and context, students may opt to which may require approach their advisor/chair or the coordinator of their academic program. assistance in Student(s) may share their concerns with any of these intermediate resources resolution to seek guidance for resolving a conflict and clearing up any misunderstandings.
+Stage 2 Unresolved Stage 1 grievance or conflict which may require assistance in resolution When conflict/situations remain unresolved, students may seek guidance from their advisor/chair, or the faculty member who coordinates the academic program.
+Depending on the situation and context, students may opt to approach their advisor/chair or the coordinator of their academic program.
+Student(s) may share their concerns with any of these intermediate resources to seek guidance for resolving a conflict and clearing up any misunderstandings.
 If after accessing intermediate options the situation remains unresolved, the student's next option for resource is to meet with the department head.
 Parties may also consider voluntary mediation.
 Mediation is a voluntary process that begins when the parties involved in the conflict agree to meet together with a neutral person identified by SEHD as a mediator.
 The objective of mediation is to work out a mutual, written agreement between the parties regarding how to move forward in the future.
 A university resource for student-involved mediation is available.
 Conflicts involving a Supervisor: In the event the grievance or conflict involves an individual's direct supervisor or the individual does not feel comfortable raising the conflict directly to their supervisor, the student shall inform the person to whom their director supervisor reports.
-Stage 3 A student can request to meet with the respective department head to discuss Department head- previous attempts to resolve conflict and to seek guidance or resolution.
-The level involvement student may also contact their department Ombuds.
+Stage 3 A student can request to meet with the respective department head to discuss Department head- level involvement previous attempts to resolve conflict and to seek guidance or resolution.
+The student may also contact their department Ombuds.
 Each department has an appointed Graduate Ombudsperson.
 At this point, the student will decide whether to present the conflict/issue as a formal complaint/grievance to the School's Senior Associate Dean for Academic Affairs.
 If a complaint or issue involves an individual outside of the department or university, the student will work with the department head to determine an appropriate course of action and consult with the School and outside entities as appropriate.